PoisotLab/Brim.jl/doc/examples/inouyepike.md

 there is some overhead when using a small number of cores, but it will still cut the computing time.

-Brim has to be loaded on all worked, so it should be imported with
+Brim has to be loaded on all workers, so it should be imported with

 ```julia
 @everywhere using Brim